hapi-swagger/hapi-swagger/README.md

 ## Adding the plug-in into your project

-In the apps main .js file add the following code to created a `server` object which makes use of the hapi-swagger plaug-in:
+In the apps main .js file add the following code to created a `server` object which makes use of the hapi-swagger plug-in:

 ```Javascript
 var Hapi            = require('hapi'),